Loading, please wait...

 - Up to £20,000 cover for personal accident

-Medical emergency expenses - this covers you for things like a broken arm or leg, and other injuries that you could sustain while horse riding.
+This covers you for things like a broken arm or leg, and other injuries that you could sustain while horse riding.
 If you take a fall from your horse and need to be taken to hospital, you can be assured that our medical emergency insurance will have you covered for any hospital bills.

-Personal liability - this is cover for when an accident causes damage to public property or other persons.
+This is cover for when an accident causes damage to public property or other persons.
 Though it is unlikely to happen, it's good to know that you are insured against the eventuality.

-Legal expenses - Should an accident you are involved in, end up in a legal case being opened, then you are also insured against any legal expenses that could crop up.
+Should an accident you are involved in, end up in a legal case being opened, then you are also insured against any legal expenses that could crop up.

-Personal Accident - this section of your policy applies when you receive an injury that has a lasting effect and results in significant changes to your life and the lives of your family members.
+This section of your policy applies when you receive an injury that has a lasting effect and results in significant changes to your life and the lives of your family members.
 This could include instances where the result is permanent physical disablement, or in the worst case scenario, death.
 Though you should never have to make use of this part of your policy, it is good to know that things will be taken care of on the financial side, should the worst happen.

 As well as getting cover for the essentials, there's also the option to add additional cover to your travel insurance policy, which will cover for things like damage to rented equipment like tack, helmets, and other riding gear.
 If you are going cross country horse riding, then our extra cover will also cater for things like a search and rescue team, should you get lost and need this kind of assistance.